 It’s important to remember that although unpleasant, breast engorgement is common, and there are ways to manage it and even prevent it.

 And always remember—if the swelling or pain seems extreme, or if you run a fever, call your doctor or IBCLC in case of infection.

 How long does breast engorgement last?

 Luckily, if managed well, engorgement can pass quickly.
 If your engorgement is related to your milk first coming in, it may last up to one week.
 If engorgement is due to a missed or late feeding or pumping session, you should feel relief when you pump or nurse, and be sure to empty both breasts.
 Unrelieved engorgement can be a precursor to mastitis and clogged ducts.
 So it’s very important not to allow engorgement to persist or long intervals to elapse between feedings or pumping.
-Once engorgement does pass, your breasts will be softer.
+Once engorgement does pass, your breasts will be softer, and will feel much less sore.
 There will still be plenty of milk—but less pain!

 It still sounds awful though!
 How can I prevent this from happening?

 To help prevent or alleviate engorgement after birth, make sure your labor and delivery team knows you want to breastfeed, and get that baby to your breast as soon as possible!
 Offer your breast frequently, look for your baby’s hunger cues—such as putting his hands to his mouth or crying—and keep your baby snuggled against your skin to encourage breastfeeding.
 Breastfeeding “on demand” will help establish your milk supply.
 Newborns need to nurse at least 8–12 times per day and should never go more than four hours without feeding.
 After the first month or two, breastfed babies should nurse between 7–9 times per day—though if it’s more than that, that’s okay!